ssroma/flicks_project/README.md

-# Simple Exercise to Keed Active
+# Simple Exercise to Keep Active

 It is nothing to fancy, it just me keeping active.